 Traders targeting larger funded accounts.
 The Classic scales from $5,000 to $200,000.
 If your goal is a funded account above $5,000, the Classic is the only path.

 Traders earlier in their evaluation experience.
-The wider buffer and EOD trailing model are more beginner-friendly.
-The floor does not react to intraday moves, and the 4% daily limit gives more room before a session becomes dangerous.
+The wider 7% static buffer is more beginner-friendly than the Pro's 3%.
+The 4% daily limit also gives more room before a session becomes dangerous.
 For a full breakdown of what makes a prop firm beginner-friendly, see best crypto prop firms for beginners.

 Traders who expect uneven performance patterns.
 If your edge produces occasional large winning days surrounded by flat or slightly negative sessions, the Classic's wider buffer accommodates that variance without the tight 3% floor creating a ceiling.